momentum-cohort-2018-07/lab-w7-rails-questionbox-q-aduo/Questionbox/README.md

 DONE - Allow an authenticated user to create a question or answer an existing question.

-A user should be able to view all their questions on a user profile page.
+DONE - A user should be able to view all their questions on a user profile page.

 Questions cannot be edited once they have been asked (note: allowing editing of unanswered questions is listed below as an extra challenge).